-As a sociologist, I am interested in Suicide, Mental health services, and technology.
+As a sociologist, I am interested in Health technology, Mental health & suicide, and Substances & pain.

 My work spans three areas of investigation: